(Click photo for detail of reflection)

 Saturday, April 18th, 2020

-It is illegal to go jogging in South Africa, and there are many places “under lockdown” around the world where people are not allowed out.
-I am very grateful that is not the case here.
+It is illegal to go jogging in South Africa.
+There are many places “under lockdown” around the world where people are not allowed outside.
+I am grateful that is not the case here.

-Governor Wolf of Pennsylvania said, “We are getting there” when talking about testing.
-He explained that people who are sick can get tested—or will be able to at some time.
-Regarding the idea that someone who simply wants to get tested could go and get tested, he said, “We are nowhere near that.”
-He also mentioned companies which have reopened, and some of their employees do not want to come to work.
+“We are getting there,” said Governor Wolf of Pennsylvania, when talking about Covid testing.
+He explained that people who are sick can get tested—or will be able to at some point.
+Could someone simply walk in and get tested?
+“We are nowhere near that,” he replied.
+He also mentioned that a few companies have reopened, and some of their employees do not want to come to work.

-Across the county, young children are seeing doctors for checkups 20-30% less than the old normal.
-This means that they are not getting vaccines for common diseases.
-In addition to measles, which has been on the rise, whooping cough and meningitis are concerning health authorities.
-They did not mention polio, which 91-year-old Noam Chomsky recalls from his youth.
-He also remembers the fear that surrounded the disease.
-Chomsky points out that the famous Salk vaccine was developed by the US government.
-There was no patent issued on the vaccine.
+Reports say young children are going for checkups 20-30% less than the old normal.
+This means they are not getting vaccinated against common diseases.
+In addition to measles, which has been on the rise, health authorities are concerned about whooping cough and meningitis.
+They did not mention polio, which 91-year-old Noam Chomsky recalls from his youth remembering the fear that surrounded the disease.
+Chomsky pointed out that the famous Salk vaccine was developed by the US government — not private industry.
+There was no patent on the vaccine so anyone could use it for free.
 Imagine that.